Call now for a FREE consultation(561) 375-9500

 Finally, all cases must satisfy Florida’s statute of limitations.
-According to Florida Statutes §95.11, all claims alleging personal injury, including dog bites, must be filed in court within four years of the date of the bite.
+According to Florida Statutes §95.11, all claims alleging personal injury, including dog bites, must be filed in court within two years of the date of the bite.
 Anyone who fails to file within this deadline could be barred from seeking compensation.

 The defendant is easy to identify in most injury cases.
 For example, if a dog being walked on a leash in a public place attacks and bites someone, the dog’s owner—and therefore, the liable party—is clear.
 However, not all dog bite cases are this straightforward.

 For example, if an incident occurred on private property not owned by the dog’s owner, such as an apartment complex, it may be more difficult to determine the dog’s owner.
 Furthermore, if an apartment’s owner or manager was aware that a dangerous dog lived within the building but did nothing to ensure the dog did not attack people, the apartment owner could be held liable as well.